SSaquif/docker-notes/part-2.md

 For why it's being use here with the database and for a better understanding of usage in general see section [Docker and Local MongoDB](#docker-and-local-mongodb)

+### command

+This will ovewrite CMD/ENTRYPOINT command of the dockerfile

+To know more about what it does in this particular example see section [Database Migration](#database-migration)

 ### Keywords Breakdown Table

 For more info on the keywords see [official docs](https://docs.docker.com/compose/compose-file/compose-file-v3/), see right hand side bar to navigate keywords.